Buying Your First Home? Here’s What You Need to Know.

 Before choosing a mortgage, it is crucial to understand the differences between a fixed-rate mortgage and an adjustable-rate mortgage.
 Discover the following pros and cons of each mortgage type:

-- Fixed-rate Mortgage: Charges set interest rate that does not change.
+- Fixed-rate Mortgage: Offers a set interest rate that remains unchanged over the loan term.

-- Con: Difficult to qualify for when interest rates are high
+- Cons: Difficult to qualify for when interest rates are high

-- Adjustable-rate mortgage: Charges interest rate that constantly changes.
+- Adjustable-rate mortgage: Features an interest rate that fluctuates throughout the loan term.

-- Pro: Often easier to apply for a larger loan
+- Pros: Cheaper than a fixed-rate mortgage, often easier to apply for a larger loan

 Get Your New Home Inspected